dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

+::: moniker range="=net-maui-6.0"
 The `TapGestureRecognizer` class also defines a `Tapped` event that's raised when a tap is recognized.
 The `TappedEventArgs` object that accompanies the `Tapped` event defines a `Parameter` property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
+::: moniker-end

 ::: moniker range=">=net-maui-7.0"
+The `TapGestureRecognizer` class also defines a `Tapped` event that's raised when a tap is recognized.
+The `TappedEventArgs` object that accompanies the `Tapped` event defines a `Parameter` property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
 The `TappedEventArgs` object also defines a `Buttons` property, and a `GetPosition` method.
-The `Buttons` property is of type `ButtonsMask`, and can be used to determine whether the primary or secondary mouse button triggered the gesture recognizer on Windows.
+The `Buttons` property is of type `ButtonsMask`, and can be used to determine whether the primary or secondary mouse button triggered the gesture recognizer on Mac Catalyst and Windows.
 The `GetPosition` method returns a `Point?` object that represents the position at which the tap gesture was detected.
-For more information about button masks, see [Button masks](#button-masks).
-For more information about the `GetPosition` method, see [Get the gesture position](#get-the-pointer-position).
+For more information about button masks, see [Define the button mask](#define-the-button-mask).
+For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).
 ::: moniker-end

 ## Create a TapGestureRecognizer